Henry Ronald Godfrey: H R G Engineering

 In 1935, having raced at Brooklands, Ron Godfrey formed HRG Engineering (initial letters Halford Robins Godfrey) with Major E J "Ted" Halford and Guy Herbert Robins, who was previously with Trojan.
 H R G was based in Norbiton, with the first prototype shown at the end of 1935.
-Fully established in 1936, the company produced cars until 1956, and the reverted to development engineering work for others, before ceasing trading in 1966.
+Fully established in 1936, the company produced cars until 1956, and then reverted to development engineering work for others, before ceasing trading in 1966.

 Their H R G car was a small true sports car in the vintage tradition sold at a realistic price.
 The prototype used a Meadows ED engine with a strengthened crankshaft.
 It could exceed 85 mph and handled excellently on the road.
-From 1939 the Meadows engine was replace with a 1½ litre overhead camshaft Singer engine.
+From 1939 the Meadows engine was replaced with a 1½ litre overhead camshaft Singer engine.
 When Ronald retired he had a very advanced new car on the drawing board but it was never put into production.